Skip to main content

 7. Don’t let your thoughts consume you.

 Dwelling in the mind is something I did for a very long time (partly because I had Pure O traits).
-I always felt the need to over-analyse my thoughts or overthink my ideas.
-But I am learning now how important it is to live than to consider living; to get out into the world more often than I think about getting out into the world.
+I always felt the need to over-analyse every thought and question every feeling.
+But I am learning now how important it is to live than to consider living; to get out into the world than to think about getting out into the world.

 8. You may never rule the world, but you can rule your mind

 Our perception of life directly determines our reality.
-To think that we can live a different life if we just change the way we think about it is perhaps the magic we spend our entire lives searching for.
+That we can live a different life if we just change the way we think about it, is perhaps the magic we spend our whole lives searching for.

 9. Life is a range of emotions.